PLN-team/pyPLNmodels/paper/paper.md

 sequencing (scRNA-seq) is one of those and measure the expression of genes at the level of individual cells.
 For cell $i$ and gene $j$, the counts $Y_{ij}$ is given by
 $$Y_{ij} = \text{number of times gene } j \text{ is expressed in cell } i.$$
-One of the challenges with this type of data is managing the high dimensionality, necessitating variable reduction techniques adequate to count data.
+One of the challenges with scRNA-seq data is managing the high dimensionality, necessitating variable reduction techniques adequate to count data.
 \end{itemize}
 The models can deal with offsets when needed.
 The main functionalities of the `pyPLNmodels` package are